eth-sri/zkay/README.md

 ## Compile Contracts

-To compile and type-check a BPL file `test.bpl`, run:
+To compile and type-check a BPL file `test.bpl` in `/path/to/contract`, run:

 ```bash
 # run docker container